 Out of the three leads of the original Star Wars trilogy, he was the only one to appear in all three films without ever signing a contract.

 He was friends with Billy Dee Williams before they appeared together in Star Wars: Episode V - The Empire Strikes Back (1980).
 Williams had tested for the role of Han Solo in the original film.

 He has appeared alongside four actors from "The Lord of the Rings" series before they appeared in the trilogy: John Rhys-Davies in Raiders of the Lost Ark (1981); Viggo Mortensen in Witness (1985); Sean Bean in Patriot Games (1992) and Miranda Otto in What Lies Beneath (2000).

 When he arrived in England to start filming Star Wars: Episode IV - A New Hope (1977), Alec Guinness helped him find an apartment.

-He said in an interview that he felt compelled to do his own stunts for the Indiana Jones trilogy because the film was very "action oriented" and that he felt if he were not in the middle of it, then were really was not much else for him to do.
+He said in an interview that he felt compelled to do his own stunts for the Indiana Jones trilogy because the films were very "action-oriented" and he felt if he were not in the middle of it, there was really not much else for him to do.

 He said one of the things he enjoyed most about making both Witness (1985) and The Mosquito Coast (1986) was getting to apply his real life skills as a carpenter (example: the barn raising scene from Witness (1985)).